-The MDP must carry out the following Verifications in conjunction with the MP for manually read interval metering installations after any changes to a metering installation prior to the distribution of any interval metering data to AEMO or Registered Participants for the purposes of settlements:
+The MDP must carry out the following Verifications in conjunction with the MP for mManually read interval metering installations after any changes to a metering installation prior to the

 - (a) The metering data correctly pertains to the registered metering installation. - (b) All Datastreams are captured.